pgooch/dir/readme.md

 For further support leave a GitHub issue or contact me directly at [phillip.gooch@gmail.com](mailto:phillip.gooch@gmail.com).

+## Notes
+Some browsers may not return the correct pixel ratio when requested, for example Chrome on Mac OSX return a pixel ratioof 2 even when the display is scaled (and the real value should be less).
+I can't see a way to avoid this, however whenever I've noticed it it has always errored on the side of having a larger, more detailed version of the image that needed.
+If anybody has a simple and efficient way of detecting the proper ratio please drop it in an issue so it can be implemented.

 ## Version History
+#### 1.4.3
+- Fixed an issue where switching pixel ratio (like when moving between a HiDPI screen and a normal one) would not be reflected in the images (a pre-switch version would still be loaded).
+- Added support for the "a" tag in the resizing pseudo directory to use the image width or height
+- Added support for the "f" tag in the resizing pesudo directory to use the users screen resultion width or height.

 #### 1.3.3
 - Fixed a bug that would cause the script to not load cached files even when they were available.
 - Added the option to override the default saving system and always save as a JPEG.